Dictionary

 • Common Procedural Terminology (CPT) Code

-A five-digit code used by healthcare providers and medical facilities to identify medical procedures.
-CPT codes distinguish procedures from one another, such as a CT of abdomen with dye (CPT 74160) and a CT of abdomen without dye (CPT 74150).
-To get an accurate average cost, you can ask your provider for the CPT code for your procedure.
-See the All Cost Procedures page for a list of procedures and their associated CPT codes.
+A five-digit code used by healthcare providers and settings to identify healthcare services and procedures.
+CPT Codes distinguish procedures from one another, such as a CT of abdomen with dye (CPT Code 74160) and a CT of abdomen without dye (CPT Code 74150).
+To get an accurate average payment, ask your healthcare provider for the CPT Code for your service or procedure.
+See the Services and Procedures page for a complete list of services and procedures reported on CompareMaine and their associated CPT Codes.

 • Diagnosis Related Groups (DRG)